Introduction to Quality Software

 Attributes of Good Quality Software

-In 1977, Jim McCall produced the McCall’s quality model for the US air force to bridge the gap between users and developers.
+In 1977, Jim McCall produced McCall’s quality model for the US air force to bridge the gap between users and developers.
 He tried to map the user view with the developer’s priority.
 He has categorized the software quality into 3 categories.

 - Product Operations: The quality criteria specified in this category talks about how easy it should be to handle and how efficiently it should use the resources and give bug-free processing and expected outputs.